collective/plone.webauthn/README.rst

 webauthn addon for plone

-Requirments
+Requirements
 ------------
-Webauthn only works with HTTPS or localhost.
+Webauthn only works with HTTPS or localhost. https://stackoverflow.com/questions/55971593/navigator-credentials-is-null-on-local-server

 Features